Ting Zhang

 Research Assistant

-Nikkita is currently a graduate student at Boston University School of Medicine in the Anatomy & Neurobiology department.
-After graduating with an MS degree next Spring, she aspires to attend an MD/Ph.D. in a Neuroscience program to study the impact of environmental health on the brain to elucidate sustainable and effective therapeutics.
+Nikkita is a recent graduate at Boston University School of Medicine in the Anatomy & Neurobiology department.
+After graduating with an MS degree, she began her Ph.D. in Neuroscience to study the impact of environmental health on the brain to elucidate sustainable and effective therapeutics.
 She enjoys ceramics wheel throwing, being in nature, and true crime/historical documentaries.

 Research Associate and Lab Manager